Full details to follow very soon.

 Summer season.
 Runs from various locations around Meirionnydd.
-Please note we will be operating under strict COVID Guidance from Welsh Government and Welsh Athletics.
 You will need to work with the leaders to follow the guidance to ensure yours and other participants' safety.
-Please be kind a patient with us.

 Detail here or on the Club's Facebook Group page: